11 Best Hiking Trails in Palos Verdes: 2026 Guide

 6. Portuguese Bend Landslide Loop

-Burma Road, Ishibash, Barn Owl, Peppertree, Water Tanks, and Kubota Loop: Description
+Burma Road, Ishibash, Barn Owl, Peppertree, Water Tanks, and Kubota Loop

 (Credit: Mike Quach, CC BY-SA 3.0, via Wikimedia Commons)